Carlson homers twice, Mikolas gets first win in two years

 UP NEXT

-RHP Yu Darvish (8-10, 4.32 ERA) pitches for San Diego and RHP Adam Wainwright (16-7 2.88 ERA) throws for St. Louis as the Padres and Cardinals play the second game their three-games series Saturday.
+Yu Darvish (8-10, 4.32 ERA) pitches for San Diego and Adam Wainwright (16-7 2.88 ERA) throws for St. Louis as the Padres and Cardinals play the second game their three-games series Saturday.
 Darvish has won only one of his last 12 starts since June 27th.
 Wainwright is 6-0 with a 1.71 ERA in his career against San Diego at Busch Stadium.